 The Expeditie or rather Expedition as it was first called, was originally an English ship sailing under the flag of the East India Company.
 Built in London before 1613, she was part of the Company's twelfth voyage to the East.
 With Christopher Newport as captain, the Expedition started her voyage at Gravesend (Kerr 1813, p.138).

-In 1620, the ship was captured by the Dutch at the Isles of Tecoo in the Moluccas, after which she was renamed Expeditie.That same year the Dutch had brought her to the Dutch trading post in Hirado.
-The English, who neighbored the Dutch in Hirado, could do nothing but watch the Dutch taunt them with their prize, as the Japanese authorities had previously strictly forbade the Dutch and English to wage their wars in Japanese waters.
+The ship was captured by the Dutch at Ticcu, Sumatra together with the Dragon, Bear and Rose.
+(11-10-1619).
+In 1620 the Dutch had brought her to the Dutch trading post in Hirado.
+The English, who neighbored the Dutch in Hirado, could do nothing but watch the Dutch taunt them with their prize.

-During the night on 04-09-1920, a typhoon hit the vicinity.
-In the midst of the storm, the cables of an English vessel named the James Royal lbroke loose and damaged the neighboring Expeditie in their fall.
-The Expeditie suffered severe damage and she immediately sank in the harbor.
+During the night 14-09-1620, a typhoon hit the vicinity.
+In the midst of the storm.
+The Expeditie suffered severe damage and she sank in the harbor.

 Type: English East Indiaman